- Walton in Somerset -

 The Village of Walton

-[picture of 2017 Annual village Fun Day ]
+[pictures of 2019 Annual village Fun Day ]

 Walton village is located in central Somerset near the towns of Glastonbury and Street and is home to about 1400 residents.
 This is a rural location with footpaths leading out to both the Somerset Levels and the Polden Hills.